chesterbr/chesterbr.github.io/_posts/2021-06-25-atari-2600-on-a-breadboard-part-3-tidying-up-and-adding-the-TIA-video-chipe.md

 ### Next

-You may wonder why I don't plug this on the TV, given I have a video chip.
-We're missing a couple things that I plan to add on the next post, in which I expect to finally hook up the TV!
+One may wonder why I don't plug this on the TV, given there is a video chip.
+We're missing a couple things that I plan to add on the next post, in which I expect to finally generate some image!